10 Toughest Entrance Exams In India

 There are three levels of this exam, namely: Preliminary exam, main exam and personality test or interview.
 Read more about UPSC syllabus and exam format.

 The Indian Institute of Technology Joint Entrance Examination (IIT-JEE) is another very tough to crack exam for engineering aspirants in India and is held in two parts, JEE-Main and JEE-Advanced.
 The success rate of 1 in 45, speaks of the difficulty in getting through the test.
 Over 17 to 20 engineering colleges which include the IITs, NITs and other centrally funded technical institutions make use of the JEE test performance to eliminate or select candidates.
 Once selected students can choose from courses like engineering, architecture, design, technology, and sciences in colleges that recognize JEE score.
 This entrance exam is a favorite among the Indian crème de la crème and being selected is considered to be the highest achievement of a student.

 Aspirants looking for getting admitted to the UG courses at the IITs/ISM Dhanbad through JEE (Advanced) are also required to take the test.

 Those seeking admission in IIT or IISc, Bangalore have to clear the GATE or Graduate Aptitude Test in Engineering.
 This test is also the doorway for getting admitted to different ME/Mtech and Doctoral courses in the IITs.
-GATE scores are also considered when being selected for PSU companies which operate under the Government of India.
+GATE scores are also considered when being selected for PSU companies that operate under the Government of India.
 The test comes with MHRD and other government scholarships/assistantships in engineering/technology/ architecture/science.
 The marks secured in GATE are applicable for a period of three years, from the date of announcement of results.
+Read GATE 2020 Exam Dates, Eligibility, Exam Pattern, Syllabus, Subjects, and Preparation.